Configuring a WCF Service to Register with the Service Bus

-The following list contains the general scenarios for configuring an Service Bus application.
+The following list contains the general scenarios for configuring a Service Bus application.
 For additional information about how to configure a WCF application, see Configuring Services in the WCF documentation.

-This type of application is a WCF SOAP-based application that is configured to use the Service Bus as a secured relay to connect to other applications.
-The only differences required to use the Service Bus are the type of binding and the endpoint address.
-WCF applications that use the Service Bus use one of the relay bindings available in the Windows Azure SDK, bindings which have authentication and transport elements not present in the standard WCF bindings.
-Similarly, the endpoint address that is used for the service endpoint is an Service Bus URI based on the registered Service Bus namespace name (and may also have a different protocol scheme), whereas a regular WCF application uses an address based on the local host.
+This type of application is a WCF SOAP-based application that is configured to use Service Bus as a secured relay to connect to other applications.
+The only differences required to use Service Bus are the type of binding and the endpoint address.
+WCF applications that use Service Bus use one of the relay bindings available in the SDK; bindings that have authentication and transport elements not present in the standard WCF bindings.
+Similarly, the endpoint address that is used for the service endpoint is a Service Bus URI based on the registered Service Bus namespace name (and may also have a different protocol scheme), whereas a regular WCF application uses an address based on the local host.
 Because these are the only two configuration differences, you can often – but not always – just reconfigure a currently existing WCF application to expose its services through the Service Bus

-The topics in this documentation describe are two types of REST applications: those that use the WCF Web programming model and the Windows Azure SDK, and one that does not.
-However, the topics in this section only describe REST applications that use the Windows Azure SDK as a programming foundation.
-(REST-based applications that do not use the Windows Azure SDK can use the message buffer as a location to and from which to send and receive messages.
-For more information about about REST applications that use the message buffer, see Working with an AppFabric Service Bus Message Buffer.)
+The topics in this documentation describe are two types of REST applications: those that use the WCF Web programming model and the Azure SDK, and one that does not.
+However, the topics in this section only describe REST applications that use the Azure SDK as a programming foundation.

-If your application does use the Windows Azure SDK, you can configure your application just as any other REST-based WCF service: you must use a relay binding that supports HTTP, such as WebHttpRelayBinding or WS2007HttpRelayBinding, and you must apply the appropriate WCF attributes to your interface, and confirm that your implementation can send and receive HTTP messages and events.
-For more information, see Designing a WCF Contract for the Service Bus.
+If your application does use the Azure SDK, you can configure your application in the same way as any other REST-based WCF service: you must use a relay binding that supports HTTP, such as WebHttpRelayBinding or WS2007HttpRelayBinding, and you must apply the appropriate WCF attributes to your interface, and confirm that your implementation can send and receive HTTP messages and events.
+For more information, see Designing a WCF Contract for Service Bus.